 Arnica is native to mountainous regions of Europe and western North America.
-Reported effect of Arnica is mainly when used as topical analgesic, antiseptic or anti-inflammatory agent.
-It is a classic homeopathic remedy frequently used in the trauma and sports setting to alleviate bruising and muscle soreness.
-The proposed mechanism of action based upon in vitro studies suggest that arnica works by inhibiting histamine release from mast cells, and serotonin release during neutrophil migration and adhesion.7 Like many other herbal supplements, there are other claimed but unproven applications, including alleviating cardiac insufficiency, arteriosclerosis and myocarditis.
+The reported effect of arnica is mainly when it is used as a topical analgesic, antiseptic, or antiinflammatory agent.
+It is a classic homeopathic remedy frequently used in the trauma and sports settings to alleviate bruising and muscle soreness.
+It has been proposed, based on in vitro studies, that arnica works by inhibiting histamine release from mast cells, and serotonin release during neutrophil migration and adhesion.7 As with many other herbal supplements, there are other claimed but unproven applications, including alleviating cardiac insufficiency, arteriosclerosis, and myocarditis.